emptymalei/awesome-research/README.md

 ### Static Site Generator

 [Here is a nice website](https://staticsitegenerators.net/) that tells you all the static site generators.
-Nonethless here is a list of the most popular ones.
+Nonetheless here is a list of the most popular ones.

 * [Jekyll](http://jekyllrb.com/) (Written in `Ruby`)(`Markdown`): Jekyll is the most widely used one.
 The best part about Jekyll is that one just deploy to GitHub Pages by pushing the source to GitHub.
 * [Octopress](http://octopress.org/) (Written in `Ruby`)(`Markdown`): Octopress is easier to use compared with Jekyll while being somewhat compatible with Jekyll.